L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 39.md

 Lavender approaches and addresses [[Captain Voss]].
 She shows the pearl.
 Weathered hands take it from her.
 Voss says that she owes [[Orris]] a favour, but also that half of Onasea are currently searching for them.
 Voss advises that they move swiftly.
 Lavender agrees.

 Voss leads them onto the ship and shouts her orders to the crew to set sail.
-The Tidecaller moves away from the village.
+The [[Tidecaller (Ship)|Tidecaller]] moves away from the village.
 The ship rocks gently.
 Theren feels the bond with his patron calm him and his fear dissipates.

-Voss informs that it will be 3 days to Adalens.
+Voss informs that it will be 3 days to [[Adalens]].
 She has the boatswain take them to their quarters.
 Gage offers his services.
 Voss tells him that she will absolutely make use of them if she needs to.

 The quarters are comfortable enough.
 Theren wants to sleep after a disconcerting journey.
 Mary-Ann joins the card game.